 We continue to dive into the Telehealth sphere and this article is about the main and, probably, best part of Telehealth — Telemedicine.

-In the previous article, we’ve already mentioned some information about Telemedicine, as it has the same origin story when a few hospitals started experimenting with telemedicine to reach patients in remote locations and then NASA adopted and improved this technology.
+In the previous article about Telehealth, we’ve already mentioned some information about Telemedicine, as it has the same origin story when a few hospitals started experimenting with telemedicine to reach patients in remote locations and then NASA adopted and improved this technology.

 But before we start, let’s differentiate these two very similar terms.